-After reading the nomination, please select one person below for this recognition.
+Below are the names and nominations submitted for the 2022 SCHC Professor of the Year.
+Please select one person below for this recognition.
 The Professor of the Year recognizes an individual who has taught a class in the South Carolina Honors College, facilitated conversation amongst Honors students in the class and has influenced the lives and careers of Honors students.

 Dr. Courtney Lewis

 Dr. Lewis is one of the most influential professors I've had the pleasure of learning from in my four years at UofSC.
 She is a phenomenal teacher who genuinely cares about each one of her students.
 Her teaching style is engaging and accommodating for all types of learners.
 Dr. Lewis used her impressive background to share her passions with us, and her obvious enthusiasm for the subjects was infectious.
 My class from Spring 2021 still communicates on topics we see in the media regarding Native Americans and comics.